sun2rise/famous-webpack-seed/README.md

 ###Features

 * Split your app into multiple bundles.
+Useful if for quick prototyping, or if you have a back-end admin interface and a cordova-app.

     ```./src/[bundle]/main.js ---> ./dist/[bundle]/bundle.js```